john-cd/rust_howto/bk/src/code_organization/modules.md

 ## Use Modules to Hide Implementation Details {#hide-implementation-details}

-Modules provides encapsulation, meaning they hide items within from their parent, unless the items are explicitly made public.
+{{i:Modules}} provides encapsulation, meaning they hide items within from their parent, unless the items are explicitly made public.

-- Most items, including modules and items within, are private by default.
+- Most items, including modules and items within, are private by default.{{hi:Private by default}}
-- Use the `pub` keyword to make them public.
+- Use the `pub` keyword to make them public.{{hi:pub}}
 - All items, public or private, can be accessed from within the _same_ module or child modules.
 - Items cannot be accessed from their parent, unless they are public.
 - Items cannot be accessed from another module, unless all items in the path from that module to the item are accessible (public, if traversed in the parent -> child direction; private or public, if traversed in the child -> parent direction or in the same module).